 Measurements of moisture content, pore-water pressure, and soil suction indicate that a dynamic flow regime exists in the tailings pile.
 The main saturated zone in the pile exhibits a mounded shape that is thickest (about 35 feet) in the north/central part of the pile, where foundation drains do not appear to effectively dissipate buildup of pore pressures between the foundation and the pile.
 The mound thins to 15 feet or less toward the edges of the pile and over areas with more robust foundation drains.
 Tensiometer and vibrating wire piezometer data show that suction gradients fluctuate between upward during dry periods and downward during wet periods in the top 15 feet of the pile and that saturation fronts appear to migrate through the pile profile.
-Most of the pile profile is nearly saturated.
+The data suggest that though the bulk of the tailings are not 100% saturated, they are nearly so, due to their fine grain size and their relatively high moisture content.